fwcd/advent-of-code-2023/day05/README.md

 # Day 5

-On our journey through the programming languages of the 60s, we can of course not skip the [B programming language][1], one of the more influential predecessors of C. Both B and C, being developed by Ken Thompson and Dennies Ritchie, exhibit large similarities in their syntax, yet B ended up [being quickly succeeded by C][2] and was therefore never used widely.
+On our journey through the programming languages of the 60s, we can of course not skip the [B programming language][1], one of the more influential predecessors of C. Both B and C, being developed at Bell Labs by Ken Thompson and Dennis Ritchie, exhibit large similarities in their syntax, yet B ended up [being quickly succeeded by C][2] and was therefore never used widely.
 This made it quite challenging to find a B compiler that runs on modern systems.
 The few systems that still use B [target mainframes][3] rather than mainstream x86_64/ARM hardware.

 Fortunately, a few hobbyists have taken on the challenge of building a B compiler based on the Ken Thompson book, in particular C. Smith, [whose implementation][4] I will use for this challenge.
 To quote the website: